westonnelson/Alpha/README.md

 **Can you add other indicators or timeframes to the bot?**

-Unfortunately no, TradingView doesn’t allow third-party indicators added to the chart widget that Alpha is using.
+Unfortunately no, TradingView doesn't allow third-party indicators added to the chart widget that Alpha is using.
 All built-in indicators and timeframes are already supported.

 **Can indicator parameters be changed?**

-Unfortunately no, TradingView doesn’t allow that functionality in the chart widget that Alpha is using.
+Unfortunately no, TradingView doesn't allow that functionality in the chart widget that Alpha is using.

-**Why doesn’t Alpha use TradingView Premium?**
+**Why doesn't Alpha use TradingView Premium?**

 TradingView Premium is not available for the widget used to make Alpha work.